‘Music is the very soul of a great church’ as Hector Berlioz said. Here at Saint Michael’s, music is at the heart of our worship.

 At the time of going to press, some restrictions on singing are ongoing and we recognise that there have been concerns about singing in relation to coronavirus.
 Obviously, it is to be hoped that the situation continues to improve and we are committed to ensuring that all members of our choir are as safe as possible by undertaking measures such as restricting numbers, maintaining social-distance and regular testing as appropriate.
 Please talk with us if you have any concerns or questions about this.

 Or by email to: [email protected]

-Shortlisted candidates will receive an invitation to come for a short audition and a conversation with the Director of Music followed by an interview.
-Dates to be announced.
+Shortlisted candidates will receive an invitation to come for a conversation with the Director of Music and a short and friendly audition.